Pegasus Digital

 Date Added: 06/19/2022 02:38:44

 A great game.
 Very, very, well written.
 However, the psionics is very, seriously horrible.
-It allows "magic" into a sci-fi game.
-What even worse is that it provides god-like powers: healing within a 10 meters (30' feet) of the target, transforming targets into any other humanoid form within 50% of their own mass, if the psychic dies it doesn't actually die...largest bit of skin can slowly grow and the pc will recover.
-I only allow psychic powers below Level-2.
-Other than that, its really great a game.
+It allows magic into a sci-fi game.
+What even worse is that it provides god-like powers: healing within 10 meters of the target, transforming targets into any other humanoid form within 50% of their own mass, if the psychic dies it doesn't actually die...largest bit of skin can slowly grow and the whole-body will grow and recover.
+I cannot allow psychic characters.
+Other than that, it is really great a game.
+Another thought...at least the Traveller rpg provides the possibility of having a starship (which SWN doesn't.

 Rating: